danielskowronski/m1ddc/README.md

 *Please note that controlling a HDMI display via the 2020 M1 Mini's HDMI port is not working.
 You have to use DisplayPort over USB-C!*

+## TODO

+- proper CLI argument handling (incl.
+3rd param for `dump` that ucrrently does nothing)
+- `DDC_WAIT` and `DDC_ITERATIONS` as CLI arguments
+- output format variations
+- support input values longer than 1 byte and optionally formatted in hex

 ## Prerequisites

 You need `clang` from Apple's Command Line Tools (installs automatically if not present).